Latest News

 To achieve in God's Love

-KCSP Statement of Curriculum Intent
+KCSP Curriculum – Statement of Intent

-I have come so that they may have life and have it to the full
+‘I have come that they shall have life and have it to the full.’

 St Edward’s Catholic Primary School Curriculum Intent